dextertanyj/CS2102-Database-Systems/README.md

 Actions:
 1. If new resignation date is non-null then:
    1. Delete all entries from `Bookings` table where creator is new employee and booking date is after the new resignation date.
    2. Delete all entries from `Attends` table where employee is new employee and the attendance date is after the new resignation date.
+   3. Update all entries from `Bookings` table where approver is new employee and the booking date is after the new resignation date, setting their approver IDs to null.
 1. Continue.

 #### **Lock Removed Department Employees Trigger**